Immersed figure-8 annuli and anyons: Introduction

 Is it true that the figure-8 annulus always detects an Abelian sector?
 This problem appears to be nontrivial, and we provide a full solution only for Abelian anyon theories (Sec.~\ref{sec:Proof-Abelian}), i.e., when all the anyon types detected by the embedded annulus are Abelian.
 The more general case is left as a conjecture.

 A crucial intuition we used in the proof is that anyons transported along the figure-8 annulus cannot be permuted.
 We discuss a thought experiment ``transportation experiment" (Sec.~\ref{sec:transportation}), that broadens the scope of this idea and applies it to physical contexts with topological defects.
-It relates the property of immersed annulus that thickens the transportation loop to the question of if anyons are permuted after the transportation.
+It relates the property of the immersed annulus that thickens the transportation loop to the question of whether anyons are permuted after the transportation.
 Many ideas and questions generalize to higher dimensions.
-In the appendix, we discuss a few tools useful in thinking about such generalizations.
+In the appendix, we discuss a few useful tools for thinking about such generalizations.